GitPeng/GitPeng.github.io/_posts/2014-11-23-iWatch-App-Dev-Weekly-Issue-1.md

 <script async class="speakerdeck-embed" data-id="d836c8104e1b0132b413767ece2f179e" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+### Note: All the contents and new coming posts are moving to [http://develop.watch](http://develop.watch).
+Thanks for your support.

 ## From the author

 This is the first issue of Watch App Dev Weekly.
 Welcome any suggestion and recommendation.